LeiCraftMC/Useful-Scripts/install-setup/gitlab-ce/runner/docker-cleanup.md

 # Script to Automatically Cleanup Leftovers from GitLab Runners Using Docker

 This script safely removes unused Docker containers, images, volumes, networks, and build cache left behind by GitLab Runners.
-It only affects resources older than 24 hours, so it won't interfere with running jobs.
+It only affects unused resources, so it won't interfere with running jobs.

 ---